obiba/vue-mica-search/README.md

 vue create <component-name-folder>
 ```

 > See this projects `package.json` and `vue.config.js` for build rules and config.
-I chose a component library name all in CamelCase because in Mica components are only available thru this object: `Vue.use(Vue.use(VueObibaSearchResult.VariablesResult, ...)`.
+I chose a component library name all in CamelCase because in Mica components are only available thru this object: `Vue.use(Vue.use(VueMicaSearch.VariablesResult, ...)`.
 CamelCase looks more like a namespace, hence this naming convention.

 ### Compiles and hot-reloads for development